Questions and Answers

 No list could ever be long enough to list all the activities that will be valued and counted.
 The list in the manual is intended to show the wide range of experiences that qualify as community involvement hours; other activities like these are acceptable as well, as long as they are not on the ineligible list, are unpaid, and are completed outside of school time.
 Make sure to discuss the activity with the school Principal before you begin if you are not sure of the selection.
 The “Community Involvement Activity Notification and Completion” must be signed by a parent/guardian before the completion of the work.
 Policy Memorandum 124A clearly states that the Principal will determine whether or not an activity will be counted.
 In some cases, the Principal may want to forward the request to a Supervisory Officer of the Board for a ruling/decision.

 There is one very important issue Implied in the word “volunteerism” is the idea of giving generously to others without reward .
 If students are completing an activity with themselves in mind, like building a resume, trying to earn prizes and honorariums, getting in shape, meeting new friends, then this activity should be called “personal recreation”.
 This concept is listed on the Ineligible list in your manual.
 The committee that created the Upper Grand District School Board’s brochure has agreed that all recreational clubs, teams, choirs and groups fall into this category.
 However, if a team or club or group decides to help or organize a charitable activity for someone else, and a community sponsor can be found to sign for the group’s activity, then the hours spent count as community involvement hours.
-Discuss the important distinction between “personal recreation” and “volunteerism” with your school advisor, guidance counselor and Principal; the school Principal is ultimately responsible , so do not begin a questionable activity without getting his/her signature on the “Community Involvement Activity Notification and Completion” sheet.
+Discuss the important distinction between “personal recreation” and “volunteerism” with your school advisor, guidance counsellor and Principal; the school Principal is ultimately responsible , so do not begin a questionable activity without getting his/her signature on the “Community Involvement Activity Notification and Completion” sheet.

 How can a small community find placements for all its student volunteers?

 The list of activities in the brochure (PDF) shows that the type of activities approved by the Ministry and the Upper Grand District School Board are numerous and varied enough to allow a wide range of participation in the community, and to include activities that many students already do as active involved teenagers.
-Students in rural areas are encouraged to find opportunities within the schools, churches, and community centers.
+Students in rural areas are encouraged to find opportunities within the schools, churches, and community centres.

 A chart of volunteers in each area of the district is posted on this site; it should be valuable in helping you find the community sponsors who are eager to use the help of teenagers in your community.
-Many bulletin boards, newsletters and websites already have posted all kinds of opportunities for the youth in your area Many schools have a bulletin board set up to post ideas and contacts for parents/students.
+Many bulletin boards, newsletters and websites already have posted all kinds of opportunities for the youth in your area.
+Many schools have a bulletin board set up to post ideas and contacts for parents/students.

 How can safety be ensured?